harness/developer-hub/docs/continuous-delivery/gitops/pr-pipelines/pr-svc-env.md

 ---
 title: Services, Environments and Clusters
-description: Use services, environments and clusters to create PR pipelines
+description: Use services, environments and clusters to create Harness PR pipelines.
 sidebar_position: 2
 ---